 Despite the relatively unsophisticated nature of the attacks, they do appear to have been successful in at least temporarily taking sites for Visa, PayPal and Mastercard offline as can be seen in the screenshots below.
 Reports also indicate that DDoS attacks took down sites for Swiss bank PostFinance

-, the Swedish Prosecution Authority
+, the Swedish Prosecution Authority and Sarah Palin

 , although an attack on Amazon was unsuccessful.

 to monitor uptime of all sites targeted by Operation Payback.

 While I certainly don't condone the Anonymous attacks, it is important that we learn from them.
 We have seen various instances of hacktivism throughout the years, such as defacements